sidqian123/e_commerce_helper/README.md

 4. Follow the instructions provided by the script to input search keywords, the number of pages to scrape, and whether to record brand information.
    (input y to record brand name however it will take significant longer to scrape)
 5. The script will initiate web scraping, retrieving product data from Amazon based on the provided search criteria.
-6. After scraping, the collected data will be saved to a CSV file named `amazon_products.csv` in the same directory.
+6. After scraping, the collected data will be saved to a CSV file named `amz_keyword_date.csv` in the data directory.
+7. You can use the plot function from plot.py to visualize the data easily
-7. The saved data can then be further processed and analyzed using AI algorithms and visualization techniques.
+8. The saved data can then be further processed and analyzed using AI algorithms and visualization techniques.

 ## Contact
 For any inquiries or issues regarding the e_commerce_pro project, please contact Changzhong Qian.